Updated On : August 31, 2023

 This article is your go-to resource, offering valuable insights and preparation strategies on how to solve percentage questions for aptitude-based exams 2024?

-The percentage questions in an Aptitude Exam can be solved by various methods and tricks but for using those methods and tricks you should be aware of the fractional value of the percentage.
-So that we can convert the percentage into the fractional value and solve the question easily and then convert that fractional value into the ratio.
+The percentage questions in an Aptitude Exam can be solved by various methods and tricks, but to use those methods and tricks, you should be aware of the fractional value of the percentage.
+So that we can convert the percentage into the fractional value, solve the question easily and then convert that fractional value into the ratio.

-For example, Any number XYZ is increased by 25%.
-So should be aware of the fractional value of 25% i.e. ¼.
-Here 4 is the base value.
-Initially let us assume that the number is 4 and you have increased it by 1 so the ratio will be 4:5.
-So if you know the exact value of any of them 4 or 5.
-So, you can calculate the other value easily or else you know the exact value of their difference i.e. 1 unit.
+Any number XYZ is increased by 25%.
+So, we should be aware of the fractional value of 25%, i.e. ¼.
+Here, 4 is the base value.
+Initially, let us assume that the number is 4, and you have increased it by 1, so the ratio will be 4:5.
+So if you know the exact value of any of them, 4 or 5.
+So, you can calculate the other value easily or else you know the exact value of their difference, i.e. 1 unit.